 Service in South Bend

+One of the ways Notre Dame students of all backgrounds serve in our South Bend community is through Mercy Works.
 Mercy Works seeks to bring students and community members together in mutual appreciation of the dignity of all human beings.

-Key elements of this program include:
+Key elements of the Mercy Works program include:

-- Build Community - Get to know other Notre Dame students with shared values and build friendships across campus and beyond.
+- Build Community: Get to know other Notre Dame students with shared values and build friendships across campus and beyond.

 How do I participate?

-Becky Czarnecki, Coordinator of Pastoral Care, firstname.lastname@example.org +1 574-631-9738
+Becky Czarnecki, Assistant Director of Faith and Justice, firstname.lastname@example.org +1 574-631-9738